facebook/rocksdb/java/jmh/WriteBatch.md

 WriteBatchBenchmarks.putWriteBatchNativeI    10000000         16                20         4096                 1048576        false  thrpt    5   608036.465 ± 148801.987  ops/s

 It turns out that the *indirect* version (`putWriteBatchNativeI`) uses `JNI.GetByteArrayElements()` and that does a copy in the tests I am running; I have previously seen it not do a copy.
+Might be a size thing ?
 If we use a critical section instead (and there are difficulties in general with this, see the JNI documentation etc) we get back the performance that has gone missing.
+This matters particularly because we are passing a large array, which we don't need the entirety of, so there is lots of unncessary copying.

 ```
 java -jar target/rocksdbjni-jmh-1.0-SNAPSHOT-benchmarks.jar WriteBatchBenchmarks.putWriteBatch -p keySize="16" -p valueSize="4096" -p keyCount="10000000" -p numOpsPerBatch="20" -p writeBatchAllocation="131072","1048576" -p writeToDB="false"